 Medically necessary dental services which are performed at a facility-based setting, such as dental care under general anesthesia, are covered under the medical benefit.
 Providers who perform these procedures at hospitals or surgi-centers must have admitting privileges at a participating NJ facility.
 They should submit requests for the dental service to LIBERTY Dental Plan for authorization.
 The information submitted should include a narrative describing the medical necessity that includes the following information:

-- Report CDT procedure code D9420 to request prior authorization; - Report the member's medical condition and related diagnosis codes on office letterhead;

-- Report on office letterhead how the clinical presentation of the beneficiary prevents the beneficiary from receiving dental treatment in an office or clinic setting, including reason(s) why other levels of sedation are not an option; and, - Report the planned or expected treatment (e.g. oral examination, cleaning, restorative dental treatment, extractions) to be provided during the hospital visit and a summary of the member's most recent dental history, including dental treatment provided in the last twelve (12) calendar months.
+- Report CDT procedure code D9999 to request prior authorization; - Report the member's medical condition and related diagnosis codes on office letterhead; - Report on office letterhead how the clinical presentation of the beneficiary prevents the beneficiary from receiving dental treatment in an office or clinic setting, including reason(s) why other levels of sedation are not an option; and, - Report the planned or expected treatment (e.g. oral examination, cleaning, restorative dental treatment, extractions) to be provided during the hospital visit and a summary of the member's most recent dental history, including dental treatment provided in the last twelve (12) calendar months.

 Providers shall be reimbursed for costs of pre-op and post-op costs related to OR services.
 Preauthorization is not required for the dentist for dental procedures performed for these members for dentally appropriate restorative, endodontic, periodontal or oral surgical care provided under general anesthesia.
 Upon receiving authorization from LIBERTY Dental Plan, the provider should contact Aetna Better Health of New Jersey's Prior Authorization Department at 1-855-232-3596 for the facility authorization.
-All authorizations are then given to the outpatient facility when scheduling the case along with all necessary documents required by the facility.
 Informed consent, signed by the member or authorized person, must be obtained prior to the operating room visit.
-When normally preauthorized procedures are completed in the operating room, x-rays should be submitted with the claim supporting the procedures completed.
+In the event that normally preauthorized procedures are completed in the operating room, x-rays should be submitted with the claim supporting the procedures completed.